 We owe you guys a pantry update.
 Like a serious pantry update especially since we finished it this weekend (booyah!)
 AND organized it this weekend (double booyah!).
-But last we left off on this little pantry shelf saga we were just getting around to installing those pull out shelves.
-For those of you just joining us, you can catch up on pantry building phase 1 here and phase 2 here.
+But last we left off on this little pantry shelf saga we were just getting around to installing those pull-out shelves.
+For those of you just joining us, you can catch up on pantry building phase 1 and pantry building phase 2.
 Although the shelves weren’t quite finished, finished here.
 They were still missing fronts/drawer pulls, but close enough.
-So here’s how we made those little pull out shelves.
+So here’s how we made those little pull-out shelves.

-Since this post is all about how we made the drawers, here’s drawer making in a nutshell.
+Since this post is all about how we made the drawers, here’s drawer-making in a nutshell.
 We had bought chunky 2″ x 12″ framing lumber for the drawers.
 But the wall gap was 13-3/4″.
-12″ is pretty much the widest, standard (aka…non special order) framing lumber at most lumber yards.
+12″ is pretty much the widest, standard (aka… nonspecial order) framing lumber at most lumber yards.
 Ruh-roh.
-Since 12″ wide boards are actually 11-1/4″ wide, we just added 1-1/2″ strip of lumber to the larger piece to better fill the wall gap.
+Since 12″ wide boards are 11-1/4″ wide, we just added a 1-1/2″ strip of lumber to the larger piece to better fill the wall gap.

 We feared pantry items falling off the back of the shelf into the depths of the pantry never to be seen again.
 Like the sock behind the dryer situation all over again.
 To alleviate this fear and prevent our baking powder from permanent MIA status, we nailed on a 4″ tall piece of pine to serve as a back lip.